Introduction To Waterfall Model

-- Majorly waterfall model is used in a defense project as there, the requirement is clear because before moving to development phase they analyze it well.
+- Majorly waterfall model is used in a defense project as there, the requirement is clear because before moving to the development phase they analyze it well.

 - This can also be used in migration projects where requirements will be the same only platform or languages may vary / change.

 So as a whole we can say that waterfall model is best suitable for small software development project as compared to big projects because design, development, and implementation is easier in the small project when working on waterfall model because in this model all the previous phases need to be completed when going to upcoming phases.
-So in the big project the issues and errors come frequently as it has large model, so every time the testing phase will be continued if implemented through the waterfall model, which will lead to less optimization and accuracy of the software.
+So in the big project the issues and errors come frequently as it has a large model, so every time the testing phase will be continued if implemented through the waterfall model, which will lead to less optimization and accuracy of the software.

 This has been a guide to Waterfall Model.
 Here we have discussed the Phases, advantages, and the disadvantages of Waterfall Model.
 You can also go through our other suggested articles to learn more –